BryanWieschenberg/QuizWiz/README.md

 ## Installation & Setup

-1. Clone the repository with `git clone https://github.com/BryanWieschenberg/Flashcards-App.git`, enter the directory with `cd Flashcards-App`
+1. Clone the repository with `git clone https://github.com/BryanWieschenberg/QuizWiz.git`, enter the directory with `cd QuizWiz`
 2. Put your terms and definitions in `cards.csv`
 3. Run the main script with `python3 main.py`